l1fetech/adam/docs/tutorials/import.md

 ### Prerequisites

-Start by cloning the `moses2.cpp` repo to your machine in another directory:
+Start by cloning the `moses.cpp` repo to your machine in another directory:

 ```
 git clone https://lab.l1fe.tech/adam/moses.cpp.git